-Tammy likes to emphasize trust and clear communication between dog and handler.
-As an instructor, she likes to help her students build a strong partnership on and off the course using reward-based training and play.
-Tammy’s background as a Veterinary Technician and a Small Animal Massage Practitioner allow her to see when problems on course may be due to physical limitations and not necessarily training issues.
+Tammy also brings to the table a background as a Veterinary Technician and a Small Animal Massage Practitioner allowing her to see when problems on course may be due to physical limitations and not necessarily training issues.

 When not teaching others or training her own dogs, Tammy can be found enjoying the outdoors with her dogs in beautiful Central Oregon.
-Besides hiking and paddling, Tammy can be found spending time writing for her blog and Clean Run Magazine, recording podcasts with her pal Penny, photographing her adventures, and spending time with family and friends.
+Besides hiking and paddling, Tammy can be found baking treats for others, gardening, reading, recording podcasts with her pal Penny, photographing her adventures, and spending time with family and friends.